-There are a number of organizations whose work we admire.
-Take a few minutes to check them out!
+There are many organizations whose work we admire.
+Check them out!

 Saahas is a non-profit organization working in the field of waste management.
 At Saahas, they believe that when waste is managed at source, it becomes a resource.
 Since 2001, they have been helping build communities across rural and urban India that manage their waste at source by reducing, reusing and recycling their waste and achieving 90% resource recovery.

 source: Saahas.org website

 WasteLess is a non-profit social enterprise dedicated to changing the harmful habits that affect the way we make, dispose of and think about waste.
 They have developed an innovative, activity-based curriculum called Garbology 101.
 It is an educational tool kit that includes a 101 activities aimed to educate children about waste, consumerism and the environment.
 Since separation at source remains one of the major challenges for waste management today, they have also developed a card game called ‘Pick it Up’ that aims to spread awareness on waste separation.
 They conduct waste audits and specialise in waste related communication strategies, branding and designing innovative marketing campaigns which engage all stakeholders and encourage citizenship participation.

 Green the Map (Gtg) ‘the upcycle store,’ a branch of the NGO Swechha in Delhi, raises awareness on environmental issues by reusing waste in innovative ways to create high quality, useful products such as clothing, accessories and home decor.
 GtM empowers consumers to make choices about their shopping habits, and change the way they think about waste disposal.